valerian-chen/valerian.hall-chen.com/open_positions.md

 ## Open Internship and Final-Year Projects
 There is some funding available for [Singaporean](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/a-star-research-internship-award-aria) and [international](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/singapore-international-pre-graduate-award-sipga) students.

 The projects available in this category are shorter term and thus more ad hoc than PhD projects.
-As such, they change rapidly as new discoveries are made in the field.
+As such, they change rapidly as new discoveries are made in the field; the list here is far from exhaustive.
 Please contact me to find out what is currently available.
 Broadly speaking, there are usually experimental and computational projects available.
 Pen-and-paper theory projects are sometimes available, but those usually take at least 6 months.

 By and large, my goal is for interns to publish their work, but given the uncertain nature of research, this is not always possible.

+##### Physics-informed neural networks for plasma simulations
+* Main supervisor: Ronald Chan.
+* Co-supervisor: Ooi Chin Chun.
+* Collaborators: Plamen Ivanov (U. of Oxford).

+Understanding the plasma dynamics in confined plasmas is crucial to the successful design of a nuclear fusion reactor, which promises sustainable baseload electricity generation.
+Machine learning tools, such as neural networks, can be combined with physics constraints and governing equations to accelerate understanding of these complex systems.
+We will use numerical simulations of reduced plasma systems based on the Hasegawa-Wakatani and gyrokinetic equations to train physics-informed neural networks and assess their effectiveness in modelling such systems.